giuliodondi/kOS-Shuttle_OPS1/README.md

 </details>

 <details>
 <summary><h2>Abort 2 Engine Out Droop (2EO DROOP) (Not yet implemented)</h2></summary>

-The Shuttle ascent trajectory is drooped because the thrust of the SSMEs is relatively low.
-In case of two engines out, it's drooped so much that there's a risk of descending below 80km at high velocity, which puts the External Tank at risk of exploding.
-After the **Single Engine OPS3** boundary, the Shuttle can use a special guidance scheme to stay above 80km and continue all the way to a "nominal" MECO.
-After this, regular OPS3 reentry guidance can be performes, albeit in low-energy mode.
-Before this boundary, the Shuttle must separate early from the External Tank before falling and a contingency abort is declared.
+Carrying the External Tank at high speed below 90km will overheat it, and below 83km it will explode.
+With two engines-out early on, it's impossible to stay aloft and so a contingency abort is declared to separate early from the ET.
+But after a certain boundary called **Single Engine OPS3** it is possible to keep the drooped trajectory above the limit and continue on burning propellant to MECO.

 </details>